Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 - ZIP/Postal Code
 - A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

-Note: If replacing the waste water box does not fix the problem, we will assess if repairs to the water station are needed.
-Please contact us again.
+If replacing the waste water box does not fix the problem, we will forward your feedback to our R&D team for further investigation.
 Thank you for your patience and understanding!

 ---